pragneshanekal/sample-repo/README.md

    </bash>

 3. **Install dependencies**:
+   Install the required packages using pip:
    <bash>
    pip install -r requirements.txt
    </bash>

 4. **Run the application**:
+   Start the Streamlit application:
    <bash>
    streamlit run frontend.py
    </bash>

 ## Dependencies
-- `langgraph`: For managing the code generation workflow.
-- `streamlit`: For creating the web application interface.
-- `pydantic`: For data validation and settings management.
-- `langchain_openai`: For integrating OpenAI\'s language models.
-- `langchain_core`: For core functionalities of LangChain.
-- `logging`: For logging application events and errors.
+- `langgraph==0.2.53`
+- `streamlit`
+- `chromadb`
+- `langchain_community`
+- `langchain_openai`
+- `langchain_core`
+- `typing_extensions`

 ## Configuration Instructions
+1. Open the Streamlit application in your web browser.
-To use the application, you need to provide your OpenAI API key.
-Enter the key in the sidebar of the Streamlit application to enable code generation.
+2. In the sidebar, enter your OpenAI API key to enable the agent's functionality.

 ## Usage Examples
-1. Open the application in your web browser.
+1. **Upload PDF Documents**: Use the file uploader to select and upload one or more PDF files.
-2. Enter your programming requirements in the text area.
+2. **Ask Questions**: Enter a question related to the content of the uploaded PDFs in the provided text input field.
-3. Provide your OpenAI API key in the sidebar.
-4. Click the "Generate Code" button to see the generated code and its explanation.
+3. **View Responses**: After processing, the agent will display the generated response along with the sources cited.

 ## Troubleshooting Tips
+- If you encounter issues with PDF processing, ensure that the files are in a valid PDF format.
-- Ensure that your OpenAI API key is valid and has the necessary permissions.
+- Make sure your OpenAI API key is correctly entered in the sidebar.
-- If you encounter any errors during code generation, check the logs for detailed error messages.
-- Make sure all dependencies are installed correctly by running `pip install -r requirements.txt`.
+- If the application fails to start, check for any missing dependencies or errors in the console output.

-This README provides a comprehensive overview of the LangGraph Python Code Generation Assistant, guiding users through setup, usage, and troubleshooting.
+This README provides a comprehensive overview of the LangGraph PDF-Based RAG Agent, guiding users through setup, usage, and troubleshooting.